magveta/HyprlandGruvbox/README.md

 ## Instructions:
-Add the files to your .config folder, except for `bash.rc`, wich should be put in your /home/ folder.
+Add the files to your .config folder, except for `.bashrc`, wich should be put in your /home/ folder.

 You will probably have to make some customizations yourself, so don't be scared to try and tweak numbers around.